SHETYGURU/User-Registration-CRUD/README.md

 # User Registration Application
-## (if databse key is  not working[firebaseServiceAccountKey.json](user-registration-backend/firebaseServiceAccountKey.json)  create your database and generate new private key  or... request for api key (only for testing))
+## (if databse key is  not working [ in  [firebaseServiceAccountKey.json](user-registration-backend/firebaseServiceAccountKey.json) ] create your database and generate new private key  or... request for api key (only for testing))
 This is a full-stack application built using **React.js** for the frontend and **Node.js** with **Express** for the backend.
 The application allows users to interact with Firebase Realtime Database, perform CRUD operations, and view or update data through a responsive user interface.

 ## Table of Contents